 Investigation Type Indicative Number Target Depth Justification Trial pit / slit trench 6 3 m bgl Source Assessment - Assessment for the presence of contamination (including NAPL) in unsaturated and (if possible) saturated soil through collection of soil samples along the cable route, adjacent to and beyond the leak location.
 If possible, temporary monitoring wells could be installed into slit trenches to allow gauging of NAPL and completion of an indicative assessment of groundwater / soil vapour / ground gas quality.
-Surface Water Monitoring 4 - Receptor / Pathway Assessment - Collection of surface water samples to investigate potential impact to nearby surface waters.
+Surface Water Monitoring 4 - Receptor Assessment and Pathway Assessment - Collection of samples from the Grand Canal and Camac River upstream and downstream of the leak location to assess for potential impact to surface water.
 Desk based - - Pathway Assessment - It is assumed that the Grand Canal adjacent to the site is lined with a low permeability material such as clay, as was commonly used in the 1700s - early 20 th Century to prevent leakage from the canal and thus loss of water level restricting navigation.
 Further desk based assessment to confirmed construction of Grand Canal.